Evan Dunham: Ultimate Fighting Championship

-Dunham was expected to face Leonardo Santos on June 4, 2016 at UFC 199.
+Dunham was expected to face Leonardo Santos on June 4, 2016, at UFC 199.
 However, Santos pulled out on April 29 due to an undisclosed injury and was replaced by James Vick.
 In turn, Dunham pulled out of that pairing on May 5 for undisclosed reasons and was replaced by Beneil Dariush.

-Dunham was scheduled to face Abel Trujillo on September 17, 2016 at UFC Fight Night 94.
+Dunham was scheduled to face Abel Trujillo on September 17, 2016, at UFC Fight Night 94.
 However, Trujillo pulled out of the fight on September 5, citing an undisclosed injury and was replaced by former WSOF Featherweight Champion and promotional newcomer Ricky Glenn.
 He won the fight via unanimous decision.
-Both participants were awarded Fight of the Night for their performance.
+Both participants were awarded a $50,000 Fight of the Night award for their performance.

-The bout with Trujillo was rescheduled and was expected to take place on February 4, 2017 at UFC Fight Night 104.
+The bout with Trujillo was rescheduled and was expected to take place on February 4, 2017, at UFC Fight Night 104.
 However, on January 19, Dunham pulled out of the fight with an injury and was replaced by James Vick.

-Dunham fought Beneil Dariush on October 7, 2017 at UFC 216.
+Dunham fought Beneil Dariush on October 7, 2017, at UFC 216.
 The fight ended in a majority draw.

-Dunham was expected to face Mairbek Taisumov on April 7, 2018 at UFC 223.
+Dunham was expected to face Mairbek Taisumov on April 7, 2018, at UFC 223.
 However, Taisumov was removed from the fight on March 9 for alleged visa issues, restricting his travel.
 Dunham instead faced Olivier Aubin-Mercier at the event.
 He lost the fight by TKO in the first round.

-Dunham faced Francisco Trinaldo on September 22, 2018 at UFC Fight Night 137.
+Dunham faced Francisco Trinaldo on September 22, 2018, at UFC Fight Night 137.
 He lost the fight via knockout in the second round due to a knee to the body.
 He announced his retirement after the fight.

 Dunham returned from retirement and was scheduled to face Michael Johnson on April 25, 2020.
 However, on April 9, Dana White, the president of UFC announced that the event was postponed to a future date and the matchup was later scrapped.

-Dunham faced Herbert Burns on June 6, 2020 at UFC 250 in a 150 lb catchweight bout.
+Dunham faced Herbert Burns on June 6, 2020, at UFC 250 in a 150 lb catchweight bout.
 He lost the bout via first round submission and was subsequently released from the promotion.

+Personal life

+He currently owns and operates Resolution Jiu Jitsu in Oregon and works as a police officer.